atriap/Airbnb/README.md

 2. Which Tokyo neighbourhood have the most accomodations?
 3. Which Tokyo neighbourhood most possible to earn the highest revenue?
 4. Which accommodation type is the most common in Tokyo?
+5. What is the most favourite room type?
+6. Is there a host who have more than one listings?
+7. What is the most common minimum nights required by hosts?